elnormous/SoftwareRenderer/README.md

 * Texture mapping
 * Custom shader support (via extending the Shader class)

+# Showcase

-This is a sample output of the renderer (a semi-transparent box):
+The demonstration app is in the demo directory and it can be built for macOS (Xcode project or Makefile), Linux (Makefile) and Windows (Visual Studio project or Makefile).
+This is a sample output of the renderer (a box with one side transparent and another colored):
 ![SR sample](https://elviss.lv/files/sr_sample.png)